 3. Paste the result into a Code Block on your Squarespace page.
 If you want to match your site’s colors, ask ChatGPT to adjust the CSS—no manual editing needed.

-Example: Simple Table Generated with AI
+Example: Simple Squarespace Table

 Sample city data showing population, average temperature, and growth rate.